-The annual bonuses for the named executive officers are awarded using the same basis as all employees included in the annual profit-sharing MB Plan.
-The goals for executive officers include financial and nonfinancial goals.
+The annual bonuses for the named executive officers are awarded using the same basis as all employees included in the annual profit-sharing MB Plan, except a bonus inflating factor related to stock option awards is not included for the CEO.
+The goals for executive officers include financial and non-financial goals.
 Financial goals include net sales, gross profit margin, operating margin, after-tax profits, return on equity and earnings per share.
 Non-financial goals include continuing the development of a talented and motivated team of employees, conceiving and implementing programs to maintain competitive advantages and to achieve consistent earnings per share growth, reacting to competitive challenges, developing business initiatives to further support critical mass in a consolidating marketplace, promoting the Company's participation in socially responsible programs, protecting intellectual property, maintaining compliance with regulatory requirements, achieving a high regard for the integrity of the Company and its management, and minimizing issues that represent significant business risk factors such as overly burdensome administrative programs and product liability exposure.
-In 2011, UTMD exceeded its growth and profitability objectives in a difficult economic period of time for all participants in the medical device industry, by virtue of its acquisition of Femcare Group Ltd. As a result, all UTMD employees participated in the MB.
-Based on the Company's overall performance, annual management bonuses were 17% higher than in 2010 for the same level of responsibility and contribution for U.S. and Ireland exempt employees not involved in the Femcare acquisition.
-For exempt employees who were involved either in the acquisition or subsequent integration of Femcare, bonuses were 20% to 75% higher.
-Nonexempt employee bonus increases were not meaningful on a percentage basis because nonexempt employees typically only participate in the annual MB on an exception basis.
-Femcare employee bonuses were about the same as in the previous year (prior to the acquisition) reflecting a disparity in previous Femcare bonuses compared to UTMD bonuses.
+In 2016, UTMD exceeded its profitability objectives in a difficult economic period of time for all participants in the medical device industry.
+Based primarily on the Company's 3% higher pretax/prebonus profit, annual management bonuses were 3% higher for the same level of responsibility and contribution of employees regularly participating in the MB plan.